clinical neurology and neuropathology booksreviewed by T. Nelson

 For example, in Case 16 (“Personality disintegration—it runs in the family”) a 50-year-old man stopped caring about his personal appearance and lost his job for playing computer games at work.
 He became loud, apathetic, and inconsiderate, and began to eat more, gaining 10 kg in one year.
 MRI disclosed frontal lobe atrophy, and cognitive testing revealed the absence of memory impairment.
 He was diagnosed with frontotemporal dementia.
 He gradually became aphasic, and died five years later.

 This patient's dramatic personality change could easily have been confused with a psychiatric disorder or midlife crisis, and many patients are initially treated as such.
 So how do we tell the difference?
 The authors say that patients with depression or psychiatric symptoms seldom are tactless but are typically oversensitive to other people's reaction.
-By contrast, even though patients with frontotemporal dementia may exhibit symptoms similar to depression, such as social withdrawal, inactivity, loss of motivation, and sometimes alcohol abuse, they are unaware of breaking social rules and causing distress in others, but they typically lack insight into their condition, often to the point of denying that they are ill.
+By contrast, even though patients with frontotemporal dementia may exhibit symptoms similar to depression, such as social withdrawal, inactivity, loss of motivation, and sometimes alcohol abuse, they are unaware of breaking social rules and causing distress in others, and they typically lack insight into their condition, often to the point of denying that they are ill.
 Therefore, the authors suggest, evaluating social conduct and emotion processing is a good way of differentiating them.

 Word-finding difficulty is a common complaint and can be an early sign of primary progressive aphasia or PPA.
 There are three types of PPA: semantic dementia, logopenic progressive aphasia (LPA), and progressive non-fluent aphasia or PNFA.
 Cases of each type are presented along with autopsy photomicrographs in many cases.